 All HONOLULU readers are eligible to vote.
 Voting took place in June.
 A hard copy ballot also appears in the June issue each year.
 After the ballots are tallied, the magazine designates its readers’ favorite restaurants as Hale ‘Aina Award winners for that year.

 Hale ‘Aina means “eating place.”
 It is the closest Hawaiian equivalent to the word restaurant.
 But Hale ‘Aina has come to mean the most prestigious dining awards in the Islands.
 They act as a guide to readers about where to eat, they bolster a restaurant’s reputation and they have been publicized all over the Mainland and Japan.

-In each Hale ‘Aina Award category, there are six available slots for nominations.
-Three are automatically filled with the gold-, silver- and bronze-award-winning restaurants from the previous Hale ‘Aina Awards, in recognition of their demonstrated high quality.
-Two restaurants are nominated by HONOLULU Magazine’s food and dining editor, Catherine Toth Fox, based on her own research and impressions of Hawai‘i’s dining scene.
+In each Hale ‘Aina Award category, there are seven available slots for nominations.
+Four are automatically filled with the gold-, silver- and bronze-award-winning restaurants and the top write-in winner from the previous Hale ‘Aina Awards, in recognition of their demonstrated high quality.
+Two restaurants are nominated by HONOLULU Magazine’s editorial staff including food and dining editor, Catherine Toth Fox, based on their own research and impressions of Hawai‘i’s dining scene.
 And lastly, one nomination slot is reserved as a write-in, to allow readers to suggest their own favorite restaurant in each category, if it hasn’t already been nominated.